 We currently support IN718, Ti6Al4V.
 We have started development on Al357.

 What is the lowest angle of a design that Sapphire can print without supports?

 VELO3D separates itself from existing powder bed fusion solutions with its unique ability to print low angles and overhangs down to zero degrees (horizontal), as well as large diameters and inner tubes up to 100mm without the need for supports.
 This not only eliminates the need for post-processing, but it overcomes the “45 degree rule” – a boundary requiring supports at angles less than 45 degrees.
 VELO3D frees designers to build the impossible – unlocking a wealth of designs that can be produced with additive technology.VELO3D supports printing angles down to 10 degrees without supports.

 What is the maximum inner diameter of a tube or hole size that can be printed without supports?

-We are currently printing 40mm ID horizontal tubes without supports.
+We are capable of printing 100mm ID horizontal tubes without supports.

 What is the highest aspect ratio that can be printed?